alevani/ant_war_simulation/REPORT.md

 Firstly, let's define what "collective behaviours" truly means.
 Collective behaviour is a process without central control that brings together multiple participants to achieve some outcome [^20].
 Now that we have clearly defined what collective behaviours are let's think of something; Ants are capable of building complex structures, they can defend their nest as a group when a threat knocks to their door and are capable to organise to achieve such tasks.
 So how is it that such simple being are capable of the greatest thing?
 This is the question that we will elaborate on in the next sub-chapters.

-## 3.1 Organization [NOK]
+## 3.1 Organization [NRV]

 How do ants organize?
 Even though ants are simples beings, their collaborative behaviour are extremely complex and close to be on a military level.
 Each colony more or less have the same structure but it may slightly variate from a species to another.
 A colony begins with its queen.
-The queen is not a hierarchal label as she does not have absolute power on what the ant colony is doing yet she is the only type of ant that will give birth to young workers.
+The queen is not a hierarchal label as she does not have absolute power on what the ant colony is doing but she is the only type of ant that will give birth to young workers.
 It has been found that some queen may lay up to 1000 eggs a day for up to seven years (a grand total of 2'492'000 eggs).
 The larvae are the growing workers laid by the queen, and are source of high tension between colonies when an attack occurs as some species like to steal them as food supply or even to use them as new worker in the opponent's colony [^28].
-Growing to be adult ant, the larvae will then perform task more than being attributed a role (see Task allocation section).
+Growing to be adult ant, the larvae will then perform tasks rather than being attributed a role, see Task allocation section.